-Over the weekend, Dallas Police found itself dealing with one of its stranger cases in recent memory, when a 47-year-old woman fatally shot her husband in defense of the family cat.
+Dallas Police found themselves dealing with one of their strangest cases in recent memory when a 47-year-old woman fatally shot her husband in defense of the family cat.

-The scene unfolded on Saturday morning, but confessed-shooter-and-sole-survivor, Mary Harrison, says that incident stems from her deceased husband’s repeated abuse of a beloved family pet.
-The victim, Dexter Harrison, allegedly beat the poor animal repeatedly, so much so that it finally ran away.
+The scene unfolded when the confessed shooter, Mary Harrison, decided she could no longer watch her husband’s repeat abuse of the family cat.
+Mary’s now-deceased husband, Dexter Harrison, allegedly beat the animal so frequently that it finally ran away.

 Worried sick, Mary plastered their Dallas neighborhood with “missing pet” pictures until a well-meaning neighbor eventually located the animal.
 Unfortunately, Dexter resumed his abuse as soon as the cat was returned home, which led his frustrated wife to finally shoot him in an effort to stop it.
 But when Dexter died of his injuries en route to the hospital, Mary was subsequently accused of his murder.